Montana

 | AI tool compliance | Must notify all participants | One participant can activate silently |

-This comparison highlights a key insight: Montana's first-offense penalty is actually lighter than many one-party consent states.
+This comparison highlights a key insight: Montana's penalty for the recording offense itself is lighter than many one-party consent states, and it stays that way.
 Missouri, for instance, classifies a first-offense wiretapping violation as a class E felony with up to four years in prison.
-Montana starts with a maximum of six months.
-The graduated structure means Montana is more lenient on first offenses but harsher on repeat violations.
+Montana caps recording violations at a $500 fine or six months in jail, and that cap does not rise even on repeat convictions.

 This article provides general legal information about AI meeting recording laws in Montana as of April 2026.
 Montana's all-party consent framework and graduated penalties create heightened compliance obligations that continue to evolve as courts address AI recording technology.
 Consult an attorney licensed in Montana for advice specific to your situation.